vygr/ChrysaLisp/docs/CSCRIPT.md

 I'm hoping this doc might demystify a few compiler things in general, but I'm not a compiler expert.
 Just a amateur playing with fire...

-It didn't occur to me before why it's called the `Shunting Yard algorithm`... but now I see it !
+It didn't occur to me before why it's called the `Shunting Yard algorithm` but now I see it !
 If you had a train of carriages on a track and wanted to rearrange them and you had a side track and a turntable, THIS is what you would do !